archway-network/archway-docs/docs/participate/wallet.md

 Additional options for creating wallets are covered in this article, but do note any 3rd party tools are not supported or maintained by Archway directly
 ::::

-### Using the `archwayd` Daemon
+### Using the Archway Daemon

-The command to add a new account using the daemon is:
+The command to add a new account using the `archwayd` daemon is:

 ```bash
 archwayd keys add ${ACCOUNT_LABEL}